NezukoCodes/NezukoCodes/README.md

-👋 Hajimemashite, I’m @NezukoCodes!!
+👋 Hajimemashite (the weeb way of saying "Hi!")
+I’m @NezukoCodes!!

 👀 Learning whatever i can about the world of computer science :D

-🌱 To do list: Arduino, Jetson Nano, Galaxy Watch App Development, Data Recovery Software
+🌱 Daydream List: Arduino, Jetson Nano, Galaxy Watch App Development, Data Recovery Software

 💞️ An aspiring programmer, would love to be mentored :)